MrCCampbell/milestone-project-2/README.md

 - Git committed "Added autoplaying carousel."
 - Added more images to carousel.
 - Git committed "Added more images to carousel."
+- Added heading and paragraph to introduction.
+- Git committed "Added to introduction."